sustech-topology/TopCap/TopCap/comparison/README.md

 # Model comparison

 To comprehensively evaluate TopCap's performance, we build multiple state-of-the-art comparative models and benchmark them against a wide range datasets.
+This directory contains code for results in Table 1 of comparing TopCap with 4 state-of-the-art methods on 8 small and 4 large datasets.

 ## Data preprocessing